panlanfeng/panlanfeng.github.io/blog/_posts/2016-02-20-statisticswithjulia.md

 ## More

-There are some other useful packages, such as numerical optimization packages `Optim` or `NLopt`, numerical integration package `Cubature` and Gauss Quadrature calculation package `FastGaussQuadrature`.
+There are some other useful packages, such as numerical optimization packages `Optim` or `NLopt`, numerical integration package `Cubature`, Gauss Quadrature calculation package `FastGaussQuadrature` and Nonparametric estimation `KernelDensity` and `KernelEstimator`.

 Given all these useful packages and julia's amazing speed, everyone who want to develop some statistical method from scratch should have a try in julia.